enodi/exchange-screen/README.md

 #### Build an application that allow users get latest rates for USD, GBP and EUR, the application should have atleast 3 currencies in it's pocket that allow users exchange between pockets.

 I used a card component to display the exchange screen.
 The card contains 4 currencies: USD, GBP, JPY and EUR which are displayed in each pocket.
 Users can exchange between pockets and view active pocket balance.
-I also added a set target functionality that allow users set targets

 ### Bonuses